 Overall, we are what we digest and that is exactly what the small intestine is responsible for.
 It's not about removing dairy and sugar to clear your skin.
 That is a band-aid approach that only works short term and causes severe imbalances long term.
 Overcoming acne is about digging deeper to address your hidden stressors so your body is able to digest all foods properly and utilize nutrients as fuel.
 We work on restoring metabolic and gut health so you can produce the lactase enzyme and be able to tolerate high quality dairy as its actually very beneficial for your skin.
 We then teach your body how to utilize glucose (sugar) as fuel as its the primary source of fuel for our cells.
 Our clients are very relieved when they can finally stop symptom chasing and enjoy all foods without their skin suffering.

-If you suspect SIBO, it’s time to check out either our 1:1 Membership or our SIBO Eradication E-Book.
+If you suspect SIBO, it’s time to check out our 1:1 Membership.
 Working with an experienced SIBO nutritionist can help eliminate the bacteria in your small intestine and restore your metabolism to create a healthy digestive system.
-This doesn't always mean eating "pro-metabolic" right away nor does it mean cutting out all FODMAP's long term.
-We offer in-person appointments in Toronto, ON and online worldwide!
+This doesn't always mean eating "pro-metabolic" right away nor does it mean cutting out all FODMAP's.
+We offer online appointments in Toronto, ON and worldwide!
 We also offer a skin clearing program that tackles gut issues like SIBO!